 Each catalog is a named collection of products.
 You might create one catalog per supplier, one per trade, or one for materials and another for labor -- whatever fits your workflow.
 Catalogs belong to your organization, not to individual projects.

-Open Product catalogs from the sidebar in the Sheets section.
-The left panel lists your catalogs with a product count badge.
+Open the Products section in the project sidebar to reach your catalogs.
+The section lists each catalog by name with a package icon; catalogs awaiting review show a Draft badge.
 Click a catalog to view its products in the main table.

 Creating a catalog

-Click New catalog and enter a name.
-The catalog appears in the sidebar and is ready to receive products.
-You can rename or delete a catalog later from its context menu.
+Expand the Products section in the project sidebar and click the + button on its row, then enter a name in the New catalog dialog.
+The catalog appears under Products, ready to receive products.
+You can rename or delete a catalog later from its actions menu.

 Adding products

-Select a catalog and click the + button in the toolbar to open the add dialog.
+Select a catalog and click Import in the toolbar to open the add dialog.
 The dialog has two tabs: Quick add and Import from file.

 The Quick add tab lets you enter products directly.
 Each product has five core fields: